 This platform is an enterprise-level product that features many possibilities that other LMSs don’t have: importation of external training records and desktop software that learners can use to record content and share it with their peers.
 At the same time, Captivate Prime doesn’t have the most concise Knowledge Base in the world – there’s even no onboarding course to help you get started with the product.

 Paradiso LMS began as a cloud-based version of Moodle tailored for business needs.
-And while it looks and feels like a modern business LMS, you start seeing the Moodle backbone once you descend through an endless labyrinth of menus and settings.
+While it looks and feels like a modern business LMS suitable for employee training activities, you start seeing the Moodle backbone once you descend through an endless labyrinth of menus and settings.